fwilleke80/com_audioarchive/README.md

 - Publication state
 - Recording-date override

 Each file receives its own progress, result, duplicate warning, and edit link.
+One failed upload does not stop the remaining queue.

 #### Server inbox import

 Place files in the configured import inbox and open **Import**.

-The importer can:
+In **Import new clips** mode, the importer can:

 - Scan the inbox recursively
 - Inspect files before importing them